 - Special Education; Academic and Behavior Strategist (ABS)* The ABS license prepares individuals to teach students with mild/moderate needs across the areas of autism spectrum disorders (ASD), development disabilities (DD), emotional behavioral disorders (EBD) and learning disabilities (LD)

 4. What is SUTR?
-Saint Paul Public Schools Urban Teacher Residency (SUTR) program aims to recruit, prepare and retain effective teachers from underrepresented backgrounds who reflect our diverse student population in Saint Paul Public Schools.
+Saint Paul Urban Teacher Residency (SUTR) program aims to recruit, prepare and retain effective teachers from shares similar life experiences as our diverse student population in Saint Paul Public Schools.
 SUTR is an innovative, graduate-level teacher residency program developed in partnership between Saint Paul Public Schools (SPPS) and the University of St. Thomas (UST).
 Residents will earn a master's degree and a teaching license.

 5. What are the benefits of SUTR?
 Why should I apply?

 · Earn your license in Special Education or Elementary Education and master's degree in 15 months

 · Residents receive a stipend of $30,000; $1000 book stipend; and single medical and dental benefits